Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Results

 \subsection{Comparison Between \texttt{DeCE} and \texttt{WestcottFactors}}

 Next, calculations of Westcott $g$ factors using ENDF/B-VIII.1 cross sections, as described in Sec.~\ref{subsec:CS_integration}, were carried out using both \texttt{DeCE} and the \texttt{WestcottFactors} tool.
-The results of running the Westcott $g$ factor calculator in the \texttt{DeCE} development branch \citep{DeCE_develop-GitHub} are listed alongside the corresponding results from running the \texttt{WestcottFactors} tool in Table~\ref{Table:DeCE_comparison} for Maxwellian neutron velocity distributions with various average temperatures $T$.
-Additionally, calculations using the \texttt{DeCE} development fork that permits users to specify the neutron energy spectrum \citep{DeCE_fork_develop-GitHub} were compared against similar calculations for the BRR and FRM~II spectra using the \texttt{WestcottFactors} tool.
+The results of running the Westcott $g$ factor calculator in the \texttt{DeCE} development fork~\citep{DeCE_fork_develop-GitHub} are listed alongside the corresponding results from running the \texttt{WestcottFactors} tool in Table~\ref{Table:DeCE_comparison} for Maxwellian neutron flux distributions with various average temperatures $T$.
+Additionally, calculations using the \texttt{DeCE} development fork were compared against similar calculations for the BRR and FRM~II spectra using the \texttt{WestcottFactors} tool.
 The non-$1/v$ nuclei used in the comparison are the same as those listed in Table~\ref{Table:Resonance_parameters}.

-It is clear from Table~\ref{Table:DeCE_comparison} that the modified \texttt{DeCE} code and the \texttt{WestcottFactors} tool described in this manuscript, which both employ the cross-section integration methodology outlined in Sec.~\ref{subsec:CS_integration}, produce nearly identical Westcott $g$ factors regardless of the neutron spectra used.
+It is clear from Table~\ref{Table:DeCE_comparison} that the modified \texttt{DeCE} code and the \texttt{WestcottFactors} tool described in this paper, which both employ the cross-section integration methodology outlined in Sec.~\ref{subsec:CS_integration}, produce nearly identical Westcott $g$ factors regardless of the neutron spectra used.
 Because cross-section data from ENDF/B-VIII.1 were used in both the \texttt{DeCE} and \texttt{WestcottFactors} calculations, the small variations of less than 1\% in the $g$ factors result from slight differences in the interpolation and numerical integration methods used in the two codes.